- Sleek shape; gorgeous Sportbrake

 - No transmission choices

 The 2018 Jaguar XF lives its best life in Sportbrake form; the turbo-4 emerges here in untested form.

-The 2018 Jaguar XF goes long for a winning play this model year.
-The new Sportbrake wagon elegantly underscores how far the British brand’s come since 2009, when the mid-size sedan joined its range.
+The 2018 Jaguar XF mid-size sedan grows this year.
+The new XF Sportbrake wagon made the trip overseas this year, and underscores how far the British automaker has come since the XF joined its ranks in 2009.

 Jaguar won’t sell many XF Sportbrake wagons, true.
 But in its third year on the road, as Americans head into crossover SUVs in droves (Jaguar’s F-Pace, among them), the Sportbrake keeps Jag’s luxury car dreams alive.

 Jaguar sells the XF in 20d, 25t, 30t, and S forms.
 Choose well, and it rates as high as an 7.2 out of 10 on our scale, with good scores in feature content and performance.
 (Read more about how we rate cars.)

 With straightforward and spare looks, the Jaguar XF strikes us as most appealing as a wagon.
 The sedans have lines similar not just to Jag’s own XE, but also to other luxury four-doors.
 It’s a shape drawn to blend in, on purpose, but the Sportbrake relieves that sameness with its stunning roofline.
 The XF’s cockpit wears some spartan lines, too, but when it’s trimmed in white wood or carbon trim, it’s on par with its European and American rivals.